drufball/yosai/_drafts/complications.md

 "We're not entirely out of the woods yet, though.
 Danzo is going to come looking for us.
 I'm guessing you two don't have a place to lay low.
 You can hideout with me until things calm down a bit."

-"We shouldn't involve you any further."
+"We shouldn't involve you any further.
+It isn't safe."

 Denri started to respond, but Aki beat her to it.
 She pushed out from under Eizo's arm and turned towards him.
 "I wanna stay with her.
 She's amazing!"

 "Danzo will be looking for us.
-It's not safe for her."
+We should leave the city as quickly as possible."

 Aki pointed at Denri's foot. "_She_ rescued _us_.
 And she got hurt!
 When they were hurting us you said bleeding together made us family.
 And family never leaves each other.
 You promised!"